Hydration as the Key to Hangover Prevention and Relief

 Consume a large glass of water before sleep.

-Continue with water and electrolyte replenishment the next day.
+Continue with water and mineral replenishment the next day.

 By adhering to these hydration strategies, one can diminish the impact of alcohol and promote a smoother recovery.
 It is important to remember that individual responses to alcohol can vary, and these strategies should be adapted to personal tolerance levels.